mbcrosier/mb-crosier-mcp/README.md

 # Building a Remote MCP Server on Cloudflare (Without Auth)

 This example allows you to deploy a remote MCP server that doesn't require authentication on Cloudflare Workers.
+This version is customized to provide information about MB Crosier.

 ## Get started: